Kanishk2Kumar/Kanishk2Kumar/README.md

   </a>
 </h1>

-- I am Kanishk
+- I am Kanishk.
+This is my Portfolio: https://kanishkkumar.in/
-- 🧑‍🎓 A Second Year Undergrad, Programmer, Developer!!
-- 💻 Currently learning Node and Express JS..
+- 🧑‍🎓 I am a **Tech Intern at Novare Talent**, where I've led web interface development and architected cloud infrastructure].
+- 💡 I also work as a **Freelancer**, I specialize in building and redesigned responsive web interfaces, along with cloud infrastructure.
+- 🎓 A Third-Year Undergrad pursuing a B.Tech in Computer Science and Engineering.
 - 🚹 Pronouns: He/Him
-- 🟩 Fun fact: I come here for the green squares
+- 🟩 Fun fact: I come here for the green squares.

   ### You can reach me at
 <p align="center">